apiato/documentation/docs/components/optional-components/migrations.md

 and they function in the exact same way as Laravel migrations.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new migrations you may use the `apiato:make:migration` interactive command:
+To generate new migrations, you may use the `apiato:make:migration` interactive command:

 ```
 php artisan apiato:make:migration